What is Net neutrality? The ultimate guide (Updated 2025)

 – Ajit Pai

-Ajit Pai has stated that, according to ISPs, “regulatory intrusion into our businesses… would likely force us to raise prices, delay deployment expansion, or both” and “will badly strain our limited resources.”
+Former Chairman of the FCC Ajit Pai has stated that, according to ISPs, “regulatory intrusion into our businesses… would likely force us to raise prices, delay deployment expansion, or both” and “will badly strain our limited resources.”

 Previous incidents have shown internet providers, like Verizon and Comcast, may not be entirely ethical, highlighting the need for regulations within the industry.
+Fortunately, a VPN can help reinforce net neutrality as legislation catches up.

 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: ExpressVPN, Cyberghost, Private Internet Access, and Intego.
 However, this does not affect our review process, as we adhere to a strict testing methodology.